All Ireland Fleadh - Marching Band Competition: Senior Flute

 This competition has been highly competitive despite the low number of entrants into the competition.
-Only 6 bands have ever won the title but since 2006 only two bands have won it from 2006 to 2014 Mullaghduff Fife and Drum Band Donegal and since then Maghery Fife and Drum Band Donegal have won it four years in a row in 2015,16,17,18.
-Mullaghduff won the competition for nine years in a row this was something that has never been bettered in the Senior Flute Competitions but also in any other section.
+Only 6 bands have ever won the title but since 2006 only two bands have won it from 2006 to 2014 Mullaghduff Fife and Drum Band Donegal and since then Maghery Fife and Drum Band Donegal have won it six years in a row in 2015,16,17,18,19 & 22 (there was no competitions held in 2020 & 2021 due to covid).
+Mullaghduff won the competition for nine years in a row (2006 - 2014) this was something that has never been bettered in the Senior Flute Competitions but also in any other section.
 They tried to achieve ten years in a row but were stopped by a resurgent Maghery band.
 During their nine-year consecutive wins in three of those years, they had no competition.
 Despite the limited number of bands, the entrants every year set an unbelievably high standard that other sections could not replicate.
-In 2018, Maghery were the only competitor and so retained their title for the fourth year in a row.